DavidLeifer/polarbearGIS/README.md

 # PolarbearGIS
-pipeline for GIS climate raster data </br>
+A pipeline for GIS climate raster data.
+A script of scripts, using GCP.</br>

 ### TLDR
 Overall goal is to have it down to a single bash script that </br> automatically installs the R, python, and npm libraries, downloads </br> the data from Prism, does analysis with python, creates four npm web </br> applications that display climate and weather data. </br>